orbitmines/archive/projects/2030+? Project - Gamification.md

 image shown in the game is a compressed variant actually transferring transfers the whole file

 ---

+emulation of different abstract levels of science as a prerequisite for creating learning environmen

+---

 Universe determines global rules for each world.